Vlassov248/Opnsense-Secure-Networking/README.md

 This project demonstrates how to build a secure, segmented, and production-ready network architecture using [OPNsense](https://opnsense.org) — a powerful open-source firewall and routing platform.
 The lab setup follows real-world security best practices, including zone isolation, firewall policy enforcement, VPN remote access, IDS/IPS monitoring, and centralized logging.

->  This is a hands-on InfoSec/DevSecOps lab project, ideal for training and showcasing portfolio skills.

 ---

 ##  Lab Architecture